Logo Design Inspiration

 - A Logo Designed Using Notes From A Client Who Didn’t Understand Graphic Design

-- A Logo Designed With All The Logo Design Ideas Discussed That Week
+- A Logo Designed With All The Creative Logo Design Ideas Discussed That Week

 - A Logo Designed With A Brand New Graphic Arts Program

-The best logos are simple, understated and iconic.
+The best creative logo designs are simple, understated and iconic.
 The Nike Swish comes to mind.
 Not much to it.
 In fact, it was probably a fluke or mistake that somehow touched a nerve and earned the designer $50 or so.
 Regardless, if you want a product or business to stand out, a basic but dynamic logo gets the job done far better than you think.

 4 – A Good Name